 How you will be assessed

-- the extent to which the service will support establishment and development of the business
+- the extent to which the services will support establishment and development of the business

-- the extent to which the service will enhance the owner's skills and abilities
+- the extent to which the services will enhance the owner's skills and abilities

 - potential business improvements